lupyuen/lupyuen.github.io/src/tcc.md

   44:  0001      nop
 ```

-Thus we __hardcode Registers A0, A1, A2 and A3__ in Machine Code: [test-nuttx.js](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/test-nuttx.js#L55-L87)
+Thus we [__hardcode Registers A0, A1, A2 and A3__](https://github.com/lupyuen/tcc-riscv32-wasm#ecall-for-nuttx-system-call) in RISC-V Machine Code: [test-nuttx.js](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/test-nuttx.js#L55-L87)

 ```c
 // Load 61 to Register A0 (SYS_write)